Qqq.. Where we standStarting with the monthly

 In some ways, ETFs are safe investments, but in a broader sense, they're not safer than any other asset, so it's crucial to analyze a fund before investing.
 But if your research gives a vague answer, you can always refer to technical analysis.

-Today, QQQ technical analysis shows the sell rating and its 1-week rating is neutral.
-Since market conditions are prone to changes, it's worth looking a bit further into the future — according to the 1-month rating QQQ shows the buy signal.
+Today, QQQ technical analysis shows the strong buy rating and its 1-week rating is buy.
+Since market conditions are prone to changes, it's worth looking a bit further into the future — according to the 1-month rating QQQ shows the strong buy signal.
 See more of QQQ technicals for a more comprehensive analysis.

-Today, QQQ technical analysis shows the sell rating and its 1-week rating is neutral.
-Since market conditions are prone to changes, it's worth looking a bit further into the future — according to the 1-month rating QQQ shows the buy signal.
+Today, QQQ technical analysis shows the strong buy rating and its 1-week rating is buy.
+Since market conditions are prone to changes, it's worth looking a bit further into the future — according to the 1-month rating QQQ shows the strong buy signal.
 See more of QQQ technicals for a more comprehensive analysis.

 QQQ trades at a premium (0.01%).